-This delicious Roasted Pumpkin Salad is bursting with warm, fall flavors—savory pumpkin, tangy feta, crunchy pepitas, and a crave-worthy Maple Vinaigrette—plus, it's so simple to make!
+This delicious Roasted Pumpkin Salad is bursting with warm, fall flavors ... savory pumpkin, tangy feta, crunchy pepitas, and a crave-worthy Maple Vinaigrette you'll love!
+Plus, it's so simple to make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.